CharryDinz/STAR-Folder/1-28-STAR.md

 ---
 ### SPACE:
 Today, I am committing to expanding my knowledge and skills by taking a Cyber Security Awareness Training and retaking an assessment for Agile.
-### SPACE:
-I will continue watching the video tutorial from NoteHive and to familiar more about the functions of VS Code software.

 #### TRACK:
 I am dedicating my time to studying and learning about the VS Code and utilizing other free resources to gain a deeper understanding of the software and its capabilities.
 By expanding my knowledge.